 "Gronckle, Zippleback, the Skrill...
 Boneknapper...
 Whispering Death...
 Burns its victims, buries its victims, chokes its victims, turns its victims inside-out...
 Extremely dangerous, extremely dangerous... kill on sight, kill on sight, kill on sight..."Nearly every culture has myths about something called a 'dragon', despite the fact none of them can agree on exactly what dragons are.
 How big are they?
 What do they look like?
 How many heads do they have?
 Do they breathe fire?
 Or ice?
 Do they fly (and if so, with or without wings)?
 How many legs do they have?
 Are they dumb as planks, or superintelligent?
 Are they low scaly pests, or ultra-rare Uber-serpents ancient and powerful as the Earth itself?
 The answers to these questions generally fall within two traditions, "Western" and "Eastern".
 Even then, in addition to cultural differences, dragons fall into a very wide range of types even in one local mythology.
-Eastern dragons, such as have a place in the Eastern Zodiac, come from different traditions and as such aren't technically the same dragon as their Western counterparts; Westerners who encountered stories and images of Chinese lóng and Japanese tatsu (better known as ryuu) sprung on the similarities to the European dragon and couldn't think of anything better to call them.
+Eastern dragons, such as in the Eastern Zodiac, come from different traditions and as such aren't technically the same dragon as their Western counterparts; Westerners who encountered stories and images of Chinese lóng and Japanese tatsu (better known as ryuu) sprung on the similarities to the European dragon and couldn't think of anything better to call them.
 Even within these traditions, however, there is much variability.
 This has increased in modern times, as Western and Eastern authors have blurred the traditions by mixing and matching attributes from both (benign Western dragons are quite popular these days, for instance).
 Some authors invent completely new attributes to set their dragons apart from the crowd or just make them cooler.
 And some authors put dragons in their stories just for the sole reason of making a story look cool.

 — Hiccup (flipping through the Dragon Manual), How to Train Your Dragon